urbit/docs/docs/using/setup.md

 refresher, refer to this [handy reference sheet](../../about/glossary/).

-If you have an Urbit invitation, you'll have a planet like `~fintud-macrep` and `~fortyv-tombyt-tabsen-sonres`.
+If you have an Urbit invitation, you'll have a planet like `~sampel-palnet` and `~sampel-sompel-simpel-sampel`.
 To create your
 pier:

 ```
-$ urbit -w fintud-macrep -t fortyv-tombyt-tabsen-sonres
+$ urbit -w sampel-palnet -t sampel-sompel-simpel-sampel
 ```

-This will create a directory `fintud-macrep/` and begin building your urbit.
+This will create a directory `sampel-palnet/` and begin building your urbit.
 This may take a few minutes.

 > If you are booting a star, the process is the same as above, with your